barkerest/IntelligentData/README.md

   Provide default values for properties based on runtime execution (eg - current date/time).
 * __Auto-update Properties__
   Generates a new value for a property automatically when an entity is saved (eg - current date/time).
+* __Tracking Interfaces__
+  Building on the auto-update and runtime defaults, there are ITrackedEntity interfaces available that automatically setup specific properties to track date/time and user information.

 ## Usage